Where we get your power

 The Power Content Label compares SMUD's generated and purchased power to the State of California power mix.

 SMUD's Upper American River Project (UARP), with 11 reservoirs and eight powerhouses, is the cleanest and most economical power source we have.
 In a normal water year, the UARP provides roughly 1.8 billion kilowatt-hours of electricity – enough to power about 180,000 homes.
 Operating and maintaining our hydro facilities requires a license from the Federal Energy Regulatory Commission (FERC).
-SMUD has been operating the UARP under annual extensions to the FERC license since 2007, but a new operating license will be issued in 2012.
+A new 50-year license was issued in July, 2014.